Severe Weather Coordination Message #1 – Sunday 7/25/21 Severe Weather Potential

 Hello to all…

-..Isolated to Scattered Strong to Severe Thunderstorms are likely Tuesday Afternoon and Evening across Southern New England with strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding are the primary threats.
-The Storm Prediction Center (SPC) has placed all of Southern New England in a Slight risk for severe weather with the timeframe between 1-8 PM Tuesday Afternoon and Evening..
+..Isolated to Scattered Strong to Severe Thunderstorms are possible over Western Massachusetts and Western Connecticut Sunday Afternoon and Evening.
+Strong to damaging winds, hail, frequent lightning and heavy downpours with urban and poor drainage flooding are the main threats.
+The Storm Prediction Center (SPC) has placed Western Massachusetts and Western Connecticut in a marginal risk for severe weather anytime after 4 PM Sunday..

-SKYWARN Self-Activation will monitor the severe weather potential for Tuesday Afternoon and Evening.
-Another coordination message will be posted by 1000 AM Tuesday Morning.
+SKYWARN Self-Activation will monitor the severe weather potential for this Sunday Afternoon and Evening.
+Another coordination message will be posted by 11 AM Sunday Morning.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: